 HVAC Maintenance Contracts — Money Down the Drain?

-Why should you get an HVAC maintenance contract?
-You may have heard horror stories about HVAC maintenance contracts costing more than the HVAC technician’s services and wonder whether this regular HVAC maintenance will prevent more costly issues in the future.
+You may have heard horror stories about HVAC maintenance contracts costing more than the HVAC technician’s services, and wonder whether this regular HVAC maintenance will prevent more costly issues in the future.

-Purchasing a fully customized HVAC maintenance could be one of the best decisions you make for your home HVAC systems.
+Purchasing a fully customized HVAC maintenance plan could be one of the financially responsible decisions you make for your home’s HVAC systems.
 But before you sign your HVAC maintenance agreement, here are some of the most important details you need to know about these contracts and the law governing this matter.

 Types of HVAC Maintenance Contracts